ibara/mg/README.md

 Licensing
 ---------
-Most files in the top-level directory are Public Domain.
-Files under the portable/ directory have their own individual license headers.
+Files originating from `mg` are Public Domain.
+Files needed for portability have their own individual license headers.
 All licenses are ISC or BSD.

 Get a tarball